-In 2018, Scott-McGregor celebrates 21 years successful business though the story started in earnest in 1989.
-This was the year Morley Potter exited the successful investment-funded start-up, Challenge Training Ltd, where he had been a founding co-director, completed an MBA at the London Business School and established his first independent consultancy.
+In 2022, Scott-McGregor celebrates 25 years successful business though the story started in earnest in 1989.
+This was the year Morley Potter (S-McG’s Managing Partner) exited the successful investment-funded start-up, Challenge Training Ltd, where he had been a founding co-director, completed an MBA at the London Business School and established his first independent consultancy.

-With a strong reputation for design, programme management and facilitation – and tired of accumulating fixed overheads – he took the path of working with highly skilled, independent associates and specialists; a successful strategy that persists to this day.
+With a strong reputation for design, programme management and facilitation – and tired of accumulating fixed overheads – he took the path of working with highly skilled, independent associates and specialists; a successful strategy Scott-McGregor has pursued to this day.

 Common threads throughout this time have been the design and delivery of often innovative solutions that meet strategic needs and address organisational problems.
 These range from culture change to team performance and leadership development.
 Many assignments have run over extended periods and attracted consistently strong ratings.